MerkulovDaniil/mipt23/homework.md

         $$
         which establishes the desired $O(1/\varepsilon^2)$ rate for achieving $\varepsilon$-substationarity.

-1. **How gradient descent convergence depends on the condition number and dimensionality.** Investigate how the number of iterations required for gradient descent to converge depends on the following two parameters: the condition number $\kappa \geq 1$ of the function being optimized, and the dimensionality $n$ of the space of variables being optimized.
+1. **How gradient descent convergence depends on the condition number and dimensionality.** (20 points)

+    Investigate how the number of iterations required for gradient descent to converge depends on the following two parameters: the condition number $\kappa \geq 1$ of the function being optimized, and the dimensionality $n$ of the space of variables being optimized.

     To do this, for given parameters $n$ and $\kappa$, randomly generate a quadratic problem of size $n$ with condition number $\kappa$ and run gradient descent on it with some fixed required precision.
 Measure the number of iterations $T(n, \kappa)$ that the method required for convergence (successful termination based on the stopping criterion).